 GPS determines distance between a GPS satellite and a GPS receiver by measuring the amount of time it takes a radio signal (the GPS signal) to travel from the satellite to the receiver.
 Radio waves travel at the speed of light, which is about 186,000 miles per second.
 So, if the amount of time it takes for the signal to travel from the satellite to the receiver is known, the distance from the satellite to the receiver (distance = speed x time) can be determined.
-If the exact time when the signal's travel time can be determined.
+If the exact time when the signal was transmitted and the exact time when it was received are known, the signal's travel time can be determined.